smyachenkov/blog/content/posts/book-review-the-staff-engineers-path.md

 > You build credibility every time you take on a chaotic situation and make it easier for everyone else to understand.
 >

-> Know why the problem you’re working on is strategically important, and if it’s not, do something else.
+> Know why the problem you’re working on is strategically important, and if it’s not, do something else.
 >

 > Whenever there's a feeling of “someone should do something here”, there s a reasonable chance that this someone is you.